MD, MHPE, MHCM, FRCSC, FACS, FICS

 Toronto Western Hospital

 Dr. Anastakis' clinical practice is restricted to surgery of the hand and peripheral nerves.
+Dr. Anastakis no longer treats patients with Dupuytren's disease, degenerative osteoarthritis or rheumatologic conditions of the hand.
 The clinical office is located at the Toronto Western Hospital, 399 Bathurst Street, East Wing 2nd floor in the Hand Program, Toronto, ON M5T 2S8.
 Tel: 416-603-5790.

 All patient referrals must be faxed to his clinical office at 416-603-6189.